CLAS Faculty & Staff Directory

 Master’s Degree (Diplom), Geography, Technical University Munich, Germany, 1975

-Dr. Rudi Hartmann is an Associate Professor (C/T) in the Department of Geography and Environmental Sciences, University of Colorado Denver.
+Dr. Rudi Hartmann is a Professor (C/T) in the Department of Geography and Environmental Sciences, University of Colorado Denver.
 His teaching and research interests include broadly regional geography and geographic education, tourism studies and the history of geographic thought.
 Since the completion of his Ph.D. dissertation at the Technical University of Munich 1983, a cross- and intercultural study of recreational travel and tourism in Germany and North America, his research specialization has remained in the field of tourism geography with present foci on heritage tourism, ecotourism and sustainable tourism planning.
 Over the past three decades he has been an active member of the Association of American Geography (AAG), with frequent contributions to the AAG Recreation, Tourism and Sports and China Geography Specialty Groups.
 He has participated in more than a dozen International Geographical Union (IGU) Congresses and Symposia, and his career has led him to lecture and visit many geography departments in North America, Europe and China.
 His international orientation is grounded in service, teaching and research in his home state of Colorado.

 Handbook of Dark Tourism Studies, London: Palgrave Macmillan, Rudi Hartmann, Co-Editor, jointly with Philip Stone, Tony Seaton, Richard Sharpley and Leanne White, 2018.